liammtech/winner-vecta-api-practice/BRIEF.md

 - The Design Team uses the Winner Flex platform to undertake kitchen design work
 - The Commercial Team uses Vecta as a CRM for tracking leads/sales opportunities etc.

-## Brief
+## Brief Summary
-This project is to develop an API bridge, to enable automatic transfer of certain data between BA's databases on either platform.
+This project is to develop a program/set of programs to bridge data between the Winner API and the Vecta API.
+Program will enable automatic transfer of certain data between BA's databases on either platform.

-#### Advantages this will bring:
+#### Benefits:
-- Will save administrative workload within the Design Team (manually replicating data from Winner within Vecta)
+- Reduce administrative workload within the Design Team (manually replicating data from Winner within Vecta)
 - Increase data integrity by reducing errors from such replication
 - Commercial still have visibility of the Design Team's projects/leads
 - Visibility may potentially be increased (for example, if any manual entries were previously missed)